-Fifteen leading psychoanalysts reflect on the impact of the global pandemic that has changed all of our lives.
-With contributions from Christopher Bollas, Patricia Cardoso de Mello, Bernard Chervet, Joshua Durban, Antonino Ferro, Serge Frisch, Steven Jaron, Daniel Kupermann, François Lévy, Riccardo Lombardi, Elias & Alberto Rocha Barros, Michael Rustin, Ana de Staal, and Jean-Jacques Tyszler demonstrate the myriad ways we have all been affected by Covid-19.
+Sixteen leading psychoanalysts reflect on the impact of the global pandemic that has changed all of our lives.
+Contributions from Christopher Bollas, Patricia Cardoso de Mello, Bernard Chervet, Joshua Durban, Antonino Ferro, Serge Frisch, Steven Jaron, Daniel Kupermann, Howard Levine, François Lévy, Riccardo Lombardi, Elias & Alberto Rocha Barros, Michael Rustin, Ana de Staal, and Jean-Jacques Tyszler demonstrate the myriad ways we have all been affected by Covid-19.

 Due to be released simultaneously in English, French, and Portuguese, the book is due to be published in February 2021.
-Take advantage of an extra 5% discount by pre-ordering ahead of publication.
+Take advantage of a special 15% discount by pre-ordering ahead of publication.

 Watch Christopher Bollas’ videoconference, based on his chapter from this book, Civilization and the Discontented.